gude1/ListlyMobile/README.md

 # ListlyMobile
 Listly mobile is the mobile app for Listly an application that serves as a mini marketplace where users can buy or sell their products to other users on the platform.
-This mobile app was built with react-native typescript and is a work in progress
+This mobile app is built with react-native typescript and is a work in progress

 https://github.com/gude1/ListlyMobile/assets/31147892/a3548fb5-2fcb-49d8-9a37-f63a9323dabc